Classical Greece: Rise and fall of the second Athenian league

-Financing the second Athenian league

 It was important to erase the bad memories of the former league.
 Its financial system was not adopted, with no tribute being paid.
 Instead, syntaxeis were used, irregular contributions as and when Athens and its allies needed troops, collected for a precise reason and spent as quickly as possible.
 These contributions were not taken to Athens—unlike the 5th century BC system, there was no central exchequer for the league—but to the Athenian generals themselves.

 The Athenians had to make their own contribution to the alliance, the eisphora.
 They reformed how this tax was paid, creating a system in advance, the Proseiphora, in which the richest individuals had to pay the whole sum of the tax then be reimbursed by other contributors.
 This system was quickly assimilated into a liturgy.

-Athenian hegemony halted

 This league responded to a real and present need.
 On the ground, however, the situation within the league proved to have changed little from that of the 5th century BC, with Athenian generals doing what they wanted and able to extort funds from the league.
 Alliance with Athens again looked unattractive and the allies complained.

 The main reasons for the eventual failure were structural.
 This alliance was only valued out of fear of Sparta, which evaporated after Sparta's fall in 371 BC, losing the alliance its sole 'raison d'etre'.
 The Athenians no longer had the means to fulfill their ambitions, and found it difficult merely to finance their own navy, let alone that of an entire alliance, and so could not properly defend their allies.
 Thus, the tyrant of Pherae was able to destroy a number of cities with impunity.
 From 360 BC, Athens lost its reputation for invincibility and a number of allies (such as Byzantium and Naxos in 364 BC) decided to secede.

 In 357 BC the revolt against the league spread, and between 357 BC and 355 BC, Athens had to face war against its allies—a war whose issue was marked by a decisive intervention by the king of Persia in the form of an ultimatum to Athens, demanding that Athens recognise its allies' independence under threat of Persia's sending 200 triremes against Athens.
 Athens had to renounce the war and leave the confederacy, thereby weakening itself more and more, and signaling the end of Athenian hegemony.